Sunday, May 30, 1982

 Sunday, August 29, 1982

 Eddie gave his Farewell talk at church today since he is leaving for the M.T.C. this week.
-After church, there was a lunch at Ed’s house for family and friends so that we could say goodbye to Eddie before he leaves on his mission.
+After church, we had lunch at Ed’s house so that family and friends could say goodbye to Eddie before he leaves on his mission.

 Monday, August 30, 1982

 Jeff called me this evening to ask if I wanted to go out on a date with him tomorrow night.
-I was hoping he would call me, so I told him yes, and then we talked for a little bit.
+I was hoping he would call me, so I said yes, and then we talked for a little while.

 Tuesday, August 31, 1882

 Dave called to tell me that he was home from Hawaii.
 He had been there to visit his family.
-He called to ask me if he could come to get me so that we could spend the evening together.
+He called to ask if he could pick me up so we could spend the evening together.
 I told him I had already made other plans, but we could go out another night.
 Dave and I talked for a while.
 He told me all about his trip to Hawaii.
 Before we said goodbye, Dave said that he would call me later this week.

 Wednesday, September 1, 1982

-Jeff came to pick me up at 5:00 p.m. for our date.
-As we were about to leave, Dave showed with two bikes that Mom had bought from him.
+Jeff came to pick me up at 5:00 pm for our date.
+As we were about to leave, Dave showed up with two bikes that Mom had bought from him.
 I didn’t know he was coming, and even though we are just friends, it was kind of awkward standing there with Jeff.
-I could tell Dave looked a little disappointed as I left.
+I could tell Dave looked disappointed as I left.

 Jeff and I had such a nice evening together.
 Before we parted, he told me he would call me soon.
 I can’t wait to go out with him again!